cancerevo/AmpliconPE/README.md

     continue
 ```

-In short, reads are kept if they align to the reference read well and if the barcodes between the forward and revese reads.
+In short, `MasterRead` internally-stores the reference alignment to both the forward and reverse read.
+Its methods process
-The barcode extractors process the forward & reverse reads simoltaneously.
-When a single nucleotide difference is observed
+both reads in tandem.
+Reads are kept if they align to the reference read well and if the barcodes between the forward and revese reads.
-between the reads, it is replaced with an 'N'.
-When an InDel difference is observed between them, 'Length Mismatch' is returned.
+Single nucleotide differences between reads are replaced with an 'N', when an InDel difference generally return a 'Length Mismatch' string.